mallockey/BroadenMedia/README.md

 # Broaden MEdia
 A site that attempts to broaden your media sources!
+[Live Site](https://broadenmedia.vercel.app/)
 ## Usage
 A user can enter their news sources from the search bar and a percentage of right/left wing score will be calculated.
 ![Main](githubmedia/broadenSearch.gif)